-158. Regulations
+158. Regulations and policy

-The Minister of Justice may from time to time make regulations not inconsistent with the provisions of this Act, prescribing-

-- (a) the procedure to be observed in any Master's office in connection with insolvent estates; - (b) the form of, and manner of conducting proceedings under this Act; - (c) the manner in which fees payable under this Act shall be paid and brought to account.
+- (1) The Minister may from time to time make regulations not inconsistent with the provisions of this Act, prescribing- - (a) the procedure to be observed in any Master's office in connection with insolvent estates; - (b) the form of, and manner of conducting proceedings under this Act; - (c) the manner in which fees payable under this Act shall be paid and brought to account. - (2) The Minister may determine policy for the appointment of a curator bonis, trustee, provisional trustee or co-trustee by the Master in order to promote consistency, fairness, transparency and the achievement of equality for persons previously disadvantaged by unfair discrimination. - (3) Any policy determined in accordance with the provisions of subsection (2) must be tabled in Parliament before publication in the Gazette.